unisonweb/unison/unison-src/transcripts/doc2.md

     Indented Code block

 '''
-    Exact whitespace should be preserved, don't mess with the logo!
+    Exact whitespace should be preserved across multiple updates.
+Don't mess with the logo!
     <- Should be exactly 4 spaces to the left!

-  <- Should be 2 spaces here

      _____     _
     |  |  |___|_|___ ___ ___